-We follow the Early Years Foundation Stage together with elements of the philosophy and practices of Maria Montessori.
-Children will develop at their own pace and each child’s development is closely monitored and the Curriculum is applied accordingly.
+We follow the Early Years Foundation Stage 2021 together with elements of the philosophy and practices of Maria Montessori.
+Children develop at their own pace, each child’s learning and development is observed and their learning experiences and opportunities applied accordingly.
 Alongside the Montessori method, we also use the Jolly Phonics book and CD to teach the children about sounds, letters and actions.

 Our curriculum has proved to be favoured by many of the Pre-Prep Schools and we maintain the highest standards throughout a child's time at Pippa Pop-ins.
-We are proud to follow a more structured ethos which we have developed to ensure a happy medium between teaching the children both academically and holistically in preparation for their future schools.
+We are proud to follow a more structured ethos which we have developed to ensure a happy medium between teacher guided and the children learning through play in preparation for their future schools.

 Every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured.